Poisoned By Crooks Using a Colombian Drug on a Business Card-Unproven!

 then speculates that the substance may have been a drug known as Burundanga.

-The Truth: We have not found any substantiation of this
+We have not found any substantiation of this

 story, which has none of the kinds of details or facts that would lead to

 Burundanga is a real drug that is well known in Colombia and a source of

 widespread concern.
 Criminals in Colombia have been known to put the

 drug into food, gum, or drinks of people who, it is said, can go into a